knowledgeboard/knowledgeboard.github.io/templates/blog.md

 First time we were able to spent a few days at Ann's dorms!
 Lazy cos she's ill a bit but we started watching `3 body problem` aaand it's great!
 We are almost done.
 ToBeFinished this weekend :D!

+### 2024-03-31 17:23

+OMW from HK to PRAGUE, gonna arrive around 18:40, some time to get to the airport and then 21:15 flight to Geneva.
+Today with the new travel bag half-filled with not exactly just golf stuff, so hopefully we are gonna be alright!

+Stay home was nice a for minute.
+Again got a lecture about what feels like my *unhealthy* body, which always pains me.
+Last time I came home heavier and they thought I was smaller.
+Dunno what that's all about.
+I'm gonna do what I enjoy and like (keep moving as much as I can!).
+Plug golf is gonna add to that in just a few days I hope!!

+Other than that I was happy to meet Degu when I arrived to Prague and to have Ann. again with me!

+BTW.
+The 3D project looks sick!